fjall-rs/fjall-rs.github.io/src/content/blog/2024-06-08_bf-hash-sharing.md

 ### Tiered

-Tiered compaction simply merged together an entire level and puts the result into the next level, creating increasingly larger segments.
+Tiered compaction simply merges together an entire level and puts the result into the next level, creating increasingly larger segments.
 This improves write performance at the cost of read performance: because segments may be overlapping in any level, more segments may need to be checked per level (worst case: all segments).
 Using bloom filters becomes much more important to minimize disk I/O for keys that do not exist.
 This inadvertently increases the amount of hashing required: